docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **6.31** => triggers spam evasive actions

-Note: this SpamAssassin setting needs `ENABLE_SPAMASSASSIN=1`.
-By default, the mailserver is configured to quarantine spam emails.
-If emails are quarantined, they are compressed and stored in a location dependent on the ONE_DIR setting above.
-If `ONE_DIR=1` the location is /var/mail-state/lib-amavis/virusmails/.
-If `ONE_DIR=0` it is /var/lib/amavis/virusmails/.
+!!! note "This SpamAssassin setting needs `ENABLE_SPAMASSASSIN=1`"

+    By default, `docker-mailserver` is configured to quarantine spam emails.

+    If emails are quarantined, they are compressed and stored in a location dependent on the `ONE_DIR` setting above.
+To inhibit this behaviour and deliver spam emails, set this to a very high value e.g. `100.0`.

+    If `ONE_DIR=1` (default) the location is `/var/mail-state/lib-amavis/virusmails/`, or if `ONE_DIR=0`: `/var/lib/amavis/virusmails/`.
 These paths are inside the docker container.
-To inhibit this behaviour and deliver spam emails, set this to a very high value e.g. 100.0.

 ##### SA_SPAM_SUBJECT